QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 For :math:`n=2`, the distribution of :math:`Y_2` is that of :math:`(X_1 + X_2) / \sqrt{2}`, and so on

-What we expect is that, regardless of the distribution of the underlying random variable, the distribution of :math:`Y_n` will smooth out into a bell shaped curve
+What we expect is that, regardless of the distribution of the underlying random variable, the distribution of :math:`Y_n` will smooth out into a bell- shaped curve

 The next figure shows this process for :math:`X_i \sim f`, where :math:`f` was